kleineluka/backlace/README.md

 - The 2D effect in the Fun variant is inspired directly by [Lyuma's Waifu2D Shader](https://github.com/lyuma/LyumaShader), which is under the MIT license.
 Although  please note it is simplified and their code is better if a flat model is purely the goal of your project!
 - AudioLink features, and a lot of the boilerplate code in `Backlace_AudioLink.cginc`, are from [AudioLink](https://github.com/llealloo/audiolink), which is under a modified MIT license.
 - Original inspiration for the Raymarched SSR feature came from [orel1's SSR module](github.com/orels1/orels-Unity-Shaders), which is an implementation of [Mochie's](https://github.com/MochiesCode/Mochies-Unity-Shaders/) fork of ERROR.mdl's SSR.
 Both are under MIT licenses.
 While Backlace's idea stemmed from there, the implementation here is much simpler and modified.
+- Default texture (ex. ramps and noises) are from a variety of sources online and are redistributed with many other open-source shaders.
+If there are any textures provided that are not free to use, please reach out to me!